wmoon5/wmoon5.github.io/_posts/2019-03-14-A-little-something-about-bias-and-variance.md

 $$

-A question that came to mind when I saw this equation was: **what distribution is this expectation taken over?** The answer is that this expectation is taken over the distribution of all random training datasets.
+A question that came to mind when I saw this equation was: **what distribution is this expectation taken over?** The answer is that the expectation is taken over the distribution of all random training datasets.
 If we train the same model over different randomly sampled training datasets, we would probably get a different squared error each time.
 In other words, there is some distribution of squared errors and we care about the expected value or average of this distribution.

 Next we'll do some algebra.
 For brevity we shorten $$f(x)​$$ and $$g(x)$$ as simply $$f​$$ and $$g​$$: